muraschal/bitcoin-association-switzerland/statutes.md

 ## Art.
 1 Objective

-(1) Objective of the Association is to promote digital currencies.
+(1) Objective of the Association is to promote Bitcoin (BTC) in Switzerland.

 (2) The Association has no economic purpose and does not strive to make a profit.